 It was probably the Summer of 1987.
-In October Wall Street would experience Black Monday, Oliver Stone's eponymously named movie would be released in December, and ID[idn't]GAF.
-I remember slowly turning the dial of the boombox trying to pull the signal in from a distant radio station to hear a Yankees baseball game in rural … Continue reading Investing Stranger Things
+In October Wall Street would experience Black Monday, Oliver Stone's eponymously named movie would be released in December, and I could've cared less.
+I remember slowly turning the dial of the boombox trying to pull the signal in from a distant radio station to hear a Yankees baseball … Continue reading Investing Stranger Things

 Did you ever notice that the monkey in the "New Phone, Who Dis" GIF uses a flip phone?
 Anyone remember when it was a big deal to get the wireless provider to hook your old phone and your new phone up to a computer and transfer the contact information?
 Were you crossing your fingers that … Continue reading New Phone, Who Dis?